-The College is responsible for establishing a standard procedure in which the prerequisites for recertification of the Diplomates are described.
-After re-evaluation, the Diplomates whose application is deemed to comply with the re-certification requirements may be registered for another five years in the EBVS directory, but only in one speciality as an active member.
+The College is responsible for establishing a standard procedure in which the prerequisites for reregistration of Diplomates are described.
+After re-registration, Diplomates whose application is deemed to comply with the re-registration requirements may be registered for another five (5) years in the EBVS directory.

 Each Diplomate shall be required to keep records of professional and scientific activities.
-Each Diplomate is required to re-register every five (5) years subject to evaluation of the continuing professional development activities by the CPD Re-registration Committee.
-Re-registration is based on a credit point system and the application letter for re-registration must be accompanied by two letters of reference.
+Each Diplomate is required to re-register every five (5) years subject to evaluation of the continuing professional development activities by the CPD Committee.
+Re-registration is based on a credit point system and the application letter for re-registration must be accompanied by a self-declaration confirming their professional activity in the past five (5) years.